LuxProvide/qcfpga/docs/install.rst

 Installing from Source
 ----------------------

-You can install QCGPU from the source.
+You can install QCFPGA from the source.
 First, clone the repository off
 GitHub:

 .. code:: sh